riverify/weekly-events-scheduler/README.md

-# weekly-meetings-scheduler
+# weekly-events-scheduler

-**Automate your weekly meeting scheduling with Google Apps Script**
+**Automate your weekly event scheduling with Google Apps Script**

 This repository provides a flexible Google Apps Script that:

-1. **Cleans up** historical meeting events older than a configurable retention period.
+1. **Cleans up** historical events older than a configurable retention period.
-2. **Schedules** weekly meetings (e.g., MorningMeetingMon, MorningMeetingTueFri, EveningMeetingMonWed, EveningMeetingFri, WeeklyProgress) from Monday to Friday.
+2. **Schedules** weekly events (e.g., MorningEventMon, MorningEventTueFri, EveningEventMonWed, EveningEventFri, WeeklyProgress) from Monday to Friday.
 3. **Skips** days from a subscribed holiday calendar.
-4. **Reminds** users with a popup notification a configurable number of minutes before each event.
+4. **Reminds** users with customizable popup notifications before each event.
 5. **Extends** easily by modifying a single configuration object.

 ---

 ## Repository Name

-`weekly-meetings-scheduler`
+`weekly-events-scheduler`

 ## Short Description

-A Google Apps Script to automatically clean up old meetings, schedule upcoming week’s meetings with holiday awareness and configurable reminders, and support modular configuration for customization.
+A Google Apps Script to automatically clean up old events, schedule upcoming week's events with holiday awareness and customizable reminders, and support modular configuration for easy customization.

 ---